June 22, 2020

-Have you ever wondered if you can trade your house for another?
+Can you trade houses with someone?
 If you have ever owned a car, you are probably familiar with how car trade-ins work — or at least are familiar with the concept.
-When you are in the market to buy a new car, many dealerships will give you the opportunity to trade in your old car.
+Usually, both homeowners are approved for loans, and while homes may differ in value, both mortgages are closed traditionally.

 You simply show up on the car lot, test drive a few new cars, find one that you like, and sign some paperwork — and then you’re on your way with your new car, bidding your old car farewell in the rear view mirror.
 Wouldn’t it be nice if it was this simple when it comes time to buy a new house?

 Most homeowners have likely never even considered that houses can be traded in, as well.
 Putting your home on the market in these uncertain times can be stressful, to say the least.
 On a national level, home values have fallen more than 20 percent, and houses are sitting on the market for an average of 8 months before selling.
 And while this may not sound too daunting, think about months on end of the meticulous cleaning and leaving your house at a moment’s notice (with kids and pets in tow, of course) any time potential buyers want to see your home.
 It would get old pretty quickly, don’t you think?

 However, the market is in a bit of a slump, so the chances are good that you will have to wait a number of months for a good offer to come your way.
 This means that if you are desperate for a quick sale — if, say, you are moving out of state to relocate for a new job — you may end up taking a hit on the value of your home.
 And since most homeowners simply are not in a financial position to pay two mortgages at once, buying a new home often means selling your existing home first.

 This also means there’s often a scramble to find the home that is perfect for you and your family after yours has sold.
 It all sounds pretty stressful, doesn’t it?

 But what if there was a different way?